martinsnnadi/deng-hcai-oulad-azure-pipeline/architecture/data_governance_framework.md

 ---

 ## 5. Documentation Lifecycle
-* **Live Cataloging**: A central repository data dictionary acts as the single source of truth for attribute meanings, data types, and equity tracking categories.
+* **Live Cataloguing**: A central repository data dictionary acts as the single source of truth for attribute meanings, data types, and equity tracking categories.
 * **Pipeline Audit Trails**: All programmatic pipeline halts caused by demographic underrepresentation or severe bias variance trigger automated log notifications to the `Supervisor_Review_Audit_Log`.
--->